The Jackass Narcissist.

 2 Crazy

-The “in love with me” exes are the ones who still believe they play some sort unique role in the narcissist life.
+The “in love with me” exes are the ones who believe they play a unique role in the narcissist’s life.
+They still think they are important.

-When the narcissist runs out of new victims, they will recycle these old targets and convince the world that they were soul mates all along.
+When the narcissist runs out of new victims, they will recycle these old targets.
+They will convince the world that they were soul mates all along.

-But the only pleased people are the supposedly crazy ones who finally turned their backs and left all of the manufactured drama behind.
+The only pleased people are the crazy ones.
+They finally turned their backs and left all the manufactured drama behind.

 The confused listener of a narcissist.